AlexMorrow239/Bonsai-IMC/README.md

 * Whenever you push to your branch, use a force push to overide the branch protections.
 * If you are working on someone elses code, create a pull request to their branch so that they can review it and make changes before approving.

+## Important Note
+Please try to keep the code in this repo relatively up to date so were all on the same age and working together.
+Clone this repository and work directly from it if possible.
+Or just reupload your files from your local drives at the end of a workday or whatever works.